simplesamlphp/simplesamlphp/docs/simplesamlphp-customauth.md

 -------------------------------------

 Before we can test our authentication source, we must add an entry for it in `config/authsources.php`.
-`config/authsources.php` contains an list of enabled authentication sources.
+`config/authsources.php` contains a list of enabled authentication sources.

 The entry looks like this: